denten-books/plain-text/0-intro.md

 write in a similar vein about meaning as "defined by reference to the actions."[^ln-pragmatism]

-For the pragmatist, truth-carrying propositions of the shape "X is Y" (as in, "the author is dead" or "art is transcendent") beg the questions of "Where?," "When?," "For whom?," and "What's at stake in maintaining that?"
+For a pragmatist, truth-carrying propositions of the shape "X is Y" (as in, "the author is dead" or "art is transcendent") beg the questions of "Where?," "When?," "For whom?," and "What's at stake in maintaining that?"
 Following the pragmatic insight of James and Ramsey, I will proceed with the conviction that